-Commands · Cloudflare Workers docs
+Commands

 - Interact with a preview namespace instead of production.
 Pass this to use your

-Takes as an argument a JSON file with a list of key-value pairs to delete (see JSON spec above).
+This command takes a JSON file as an argument with a list of key-value pairs to delete.
 An example of JSON input:

 ]